Digital healthcare in Belgium

 2. Obtain market authorization from the Federal Agency for Medicines and Health Products

-The Federal Agency for Medicines and Health Products is responsible for the quality, safety and efficacy of medicines and health products present in Belgium, from when they are conceived to when they are used.
+The Federal Agency for Medicines and Health Products (FAMHP) is responsible for the quality, safety and efficacy of medicines and health products present in Belgium, from when they are conceived to when they are used.

 The first step in accessing the Belgian market is compliance with CE marking and EU regulations.